-Should I buy a Nissan car?
+Should I buy a Nissan?

-Article 16 of 24
+Article 16 of 26

-Nissan cars like the Qashqai and Juke are a common sight on UK roads - our brand overview will help you decide whether to buy one.
+Nissan cars like the Qashqai and Juke are a common sight on UK roads - our Nissan brand overview will help you decide whether to buy one.

-For instance, Nissan invented the 'crossover' market with the Qashqai - half way between a 4x4 and a regular hatchback - which has since become one of the UK's bestselling cars.
-A similar story has happened with the smaller and even more adventurously styled Juke crossover.
+For instance, Nissan invented the 'crossover' SUV market with the Qashqai - half way between a 4x4 and a regular hatchback.
+It has since become one of the UK's bestselling cars.
+A similar story has happened with the smaller and even more adventurously-styled Juke crossover.

-Nissan is one half of a joint operation with Renault.
-While it shares some components with the French company, it very much retains its own identity.
-And although much of Nissan's production happens at factories worldwide, the company has a major foothold in the British economy.
-The Nissan factory in Sunderland produces more cars than any other brand in the UK, manufacturing the Juke, Note, Leaf and Qashqai, as well as the Q30 for Nissan's premium spin-off brand, Infiniti.
+Although much of Nissan's production happens at factories worldwide, the company has a major foothold in the British economy.
+The Nissan factory in Sunderland produces more cars than any other brand in the UK.
+It manufactures not only the Qashqai and Juke, but also the popular X-Trail 4x4 and Nissan's flagship electric car, the Leaf.

-To see how all the Nissan cars we've tested scored head straight to our Nissan car reviews.
+To see how all the Nissan cars we've tested scored, head straight to our Nissan car reviews.

 How much do Nissan cars cost?

 Nissan is one of the larger mainstream brands in the market, competing with the likes of Toyota, Ford and Hyundai.
 Its cars are priced competitively among these rivals, very much in the family car heartland.

 Choosing the best Nissan car

 Nissan has a pretty broad range of cars at present.
-For a while it pursued a bold strategy of offering only 'niche' cars like the Qashqai and Juke crossovers - a decision that turned out to be tremendously popular.
+For a while it pursued a bold strategy of offering only 'niche' cars such as the Qashqai and Juke crossovers - a decision that turned out to be tremendously popular.
 But the stand-out styling of Nissan's high-riding Juke/Qashqai pairing doesn't appeal to everyone.